-So instead, you prove your worth.
+So instead, you need to prove your worth.
 By sharing some of your work for free.

 Now some writers offer their published novel for free.
 It can work, everyone loves freebies and it can draw in some new followers, create new fans.

-But how about we try that before the book is published!
+But how about we try that before the book is published or even finished?

 Why you need a Website (or somewhere to share your work)